-1. Assessment in GST is mainly focused on self-assessment by the taxpayers themselves.
-Every taxpayer is required to self-assess the taxes payable and furnish a return for each tax period i.e. the period for which return is required to be filed.
+Assessment in GST is mainly focused on self-assessment by the taxpayers themselves.
+Every taxpayer is required to self-assess the taxes payable and furnish a return for specified tax periods i.e. the period for which return is required to be filed.
 The compliance verification is done by the department through scrutiny of returns, audit and/or investigation.
-Thus the compliance verification is to be done through documentary checks rather than physical controls.
+Thus, the compliance verification is to be done through documentary checks rather than physical controls.
 This requires certain obligations to be cast on the taxpayer for keeping and maintaining accounts and records.

-2. Section 35 of the CGST Act and “Accounts and Records” Rules (hereinafter referred to as rules) provide that every registered person shall keep and maintain all records at his principal place of business.
-It has cast the responsibility on the owner or operator of warehouse or godown or any other place used for storage of goods and on every transporter to maintain specified records.
+2. Section 35 of the CGST Act, 2017 and Chapter VIII of the CGST Rules, 2017 (hereinafter referred to as rules) provide that every registered person shall keep and maintain all records at his principal place of business.
+It also cast, responsibility on owner or operator of warehouse or godown or any other place used for storage of goods and on every transporter, irrespective of whether he is a registered person or not, to maintain specified records.
 The section also empowers the Commissioner to notify a class of taxable persons to maintain additional accounts or documents for specified purpose or to maintain accounts in other prescribed manner.
 It also provides that every registered person whose turnover during a financial year exceeds the prescribed limit shall get his accounts audited by a chartered accountant or a cost accountant.

-3. Section 35 provides that every registered person shall keep and maintain, at his principal place of business, as mentioned in the certificate of registration, a true and correct account of:
+3. Section 35 of the CGST Act, 2017 provides that every registered person shall keep and maintain, at his principal place of business, as mentioned in the certificate of registration, a true and correct account of—

 In addition, the rules also provide that the registered person shall keep and maintain records of-